-- 49 CFR Part 192 Minimum Safety Standard Transmission & Distribution Systems - 49 CFR Part 193 LNG Safety Standards - 49 CFR Part 196 Protection of Underground Pipelines from Excavations Activity - Additional OARs (OAR 860-024 Safety, OAR 860-031 Pipeline Inspections), and ORSs such as ORS 757.039 - Regulation of hazardous substance distribution and storage operations, and ORS 757.542-993 - One call notification.
+- 49 CFR Part 192 Minimum Safety Standard Transmission & Distribution Systems - 49 CFR Part 193 LNG Safety Standards - 49 CFR Part 196 Protection of Underground Pipelines from Excavations Activity - Additional OARs (OAR 860-024 Safety, OAR 860-031 Pipeline Inspections), and ORSs such as ORS 757.039 Regulation of hazardous substance distribution and storage operations, and ORS 757.542-993 One call notification.

-In addition to the federal and state regulations identified above, NW Natural's safety program gives consideration to the findings of Oregon House Resolution 3 (HR 3, 2011) which directed the Oregon Seismic Safety Policy

-Advisory Commission to prepare the Oregon Resiliency Plan with the purpose of identifying recommendations for how Oregon's critical energy infrastructures could be made seismically resilient against a Cascadia subduction zone earthquake.
-Upon completion of that work on February 28, 2013, the Oregon Senate passed Senate Bill 33 (SB 33, 2013), which established the Governor's Task Force on Resilience Plan Implementation ("Task Force").
+In addition to the federal and state regulations identified above, NW Natural's safety program considers the findings of Oregon House Resolution 3 (HR 3, 2011) which directed the Oregon Seismic Safety Policy Advisory Commission to prepare the Oregon Resiliency Plan with the purpose of identifying recommendations for how Oregon's critical energy infrastructures could be made seismically resilient against a Cascadia subduction zone earthquake.
+Upon completion of that work on February 28, 2013, the Oregon Senate passed Senate Bill 33 (SB 33, 2013), which established the Governor's Task Force on Oregon Resilience Plan (ORP) Implementation (Task Force).
 In October 2014, the Task Force issued a report recommending that the Commission require regulated energy providers to conduct seismic assessments of regulated facilities, and recommended that the Commission allow cost recovery for prudent investments related to assessments and mitigation of vulnerabilities identified during those assessments.
-In October 2018, Governor Kate Brown presented the "Resiliency 2025" plan, titled "Improving Our Readiness for the Cascadia Earthquake and Tsunami" ("Resiliency 2025 Plan").
+In October 2018, Governor Kate Brown presented the "Resiliency 2025" plan, titled "Improving Our Readiness for the Cascadia Earthquake and Tsunami" (Resiliency 2025 Plan).
 The Resiliency 2025 Plan follows the 2013 ORP, and outlines six key strategies for the State of Oregon.
 Its vision is to "protect all Oregonians by ensuring we are prepared to survive and recover from the expected 9.0 magnitude Cascadia earthquake and ensuing tsunami."
 The key strategy of the Resiliency 2025 Plan to improve the energy infrastructure is to "[d]evelop a plan for the Critical Energy Infrastructure Hub to prevent and mitigate catastrophic failure and ensure fuel supplies and alternate energy sources are available to responders and the public."

-III.
-Threat Identification
+3. Threat Identification

-NW Natural's three highest ranking threats, as identified in the DIMP Plan are:
+NW Natural's three highest ranking threats, as identified in the Distribution Integrity Management Program (DIMP) Plan are:

-A. Excavation Damage
+3.1 Excavation Damage

-Excavation damage continues to be the principal threat to NW Natural's gas distribution system, comprising approximately 60 percent of all recorded leak repairs.
-Excavation damage is a system-wide threat brought on predominantly by insufficient excavator practices.
-NW Natural is proactive in its efforts to attempt to reduce these insufficiencies, as described below.
+Excavation damage continues to be the principal threat to NW Natural's gas distribution system, comprising approximately 70 percent of all recorded leak repairs.
+Excavation damage is a system-wide threat brought on predominantly by improper excavation practices.
+NW Natural's efforts to reduce excavation damages are described below.